-Our lawyers frequently appear on panels addressing securities issues, write law review articles on securities topics, and have taught securities litigation and arbitration at Tulane University Law School for more than twenty-five years.
+We frequently appear on panels addressing securities issues, write law review articles on securities topics, and have taught securities litigation and arbitration at Tulane University Law School for more than twenty-five years.

 Our notable representations include:

 - Representation of national and regional broker-dealers throughout the country in hundreds of “tech wreck” cases.
 These cases followed the collapse of the information technology bubble that began in early 2000 and ended in the fall of 2002.
-Over the next five years, the firm assisted clients in defeating numerous claims based on unsuitable trading and fraudulent and negligent misrepresentations and in negotiating favorable settlements.
+Over the next five years, the firm assisted clients both in defeating numerous claims based on unsuitable trading and fraudulent and negligent misrepresentations and in negotiating favorable settlements.